black-studio/black-studio-tinymce-widget/readme.txt

 Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Data storage is handled by WordPress and not directly by the plugin itslef.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
 If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 == Changelog ==

+= 2.2.0 (2014-11-18) =
+* Added filter to hide empty widgets
+* Added workaround for WordPress Core bug #28403
+* Enhanced compatibility for widgets created with 1.x plugin versions
+* Enhanced compatibility for editor instances used by other plugins
+* Fixed bug on line breaks being stripped in text mode
+* Updated translations

 = 2.1.6 (2014-10-23) =
 * Fixed bug on line breaks being changed on editor load